toebeann/Quitter/README.md

 Some details about how each mode operates:

 ### Remind Me
+When the event is fired for the configured scene name:

+#### Configured threshold NOT yet met
+Quitter will do nothing.

+#### Configured threshold HAS been met/exceeded
-Quitter renders a persistent Reminder info bar near the top of the screen letting the user know that they should quit the game.
+Quitter will display a prompt in the middle of the screen with a notice letting the user know that they should quit the game.

+The rendered Remind Me warning prompt will include:
+- a message informing the user that they should quit the game ASAP, explaining why,
+- a button to quit immediately (with an option to enable Auto Quit mode for next time if applicable), and
+- a button to dismiss the warning and continue playing at user's own risk.

+If the user dismisses the warning, Quitter will then render a persistent Reminder info bar near the top of the screen.

 The rendered Remind Me info bar will include:
-- a messge reminding the user that they should quit the game ASAP,
+- a message reminding the user that they should quit the game ASAP,
-- a button to quit (which will prompt to confirm, and offer to enable Auto Quit mode via checkbox),
+- a button to quit (which will prompt to confirm, and offer to enable Auto Quit mode for next time if applicable via checkbox),
-- a button to display more info about _why_ it is a good idea to quit the game, and
+- a button to display more info about why they should quit (which will simply reopen the Remind Me warning prompt), and
-- a button to dismiss the bar
+- a button to dismiss the info bar.

-The Remind Me info bar will display persistently until either dismissed manually or the game is quit.
+The Remind Me info bar will display persistently until dismissed.

 ### Auto Quit
 When the event is fired for the configured scene name: